raymonelina/aws-lambda-stock-daily/README.md

 aws ecr create-repository --repository-name zdomain --image-scanning-configuration scanOnPush=true
 ```

-### Step 6: Build and Push the Docker Image to ECR
+### Step 6: Build and Push the Docker Image
-The `build_docker_image.sh` script automates building the Docker image and pushing it to the pre-configured Amazon ECR repository.
+The `build_docker_image.sh` script automates the entire build process.
+It performs two actions:
+1. Builds and pushes a production-ready image to your Amazon ECR repository, tagged with the current date (e.g., `2025-07-08`).
+2. Builds a separate image tagged as `local-aws-lambda-stock-daily:debug` and loads it into your local Docker daemon for testing purposes.

 1.  **Authenticate Docker to your ECR registry:**
     Before running the script, ensure Docker is authenticated with Amazon ECR.